-Dim lights barely guided a path marked by broad naked stones, hovering branches faintly swayed to the songs of cicadas welcoming dusk into the night.
-Chiang Mai is typically bustling with scooters and foreign tourists sporting loose T-shirts, the scurry fortunately disappears 15 kilometers southbound on Route 108.
-Hang Dong district is renowned for antiques, wood carvings and furniture production.
+Dim lights barely guided a path marked by broad naked stones as hovering branches faintly swayed to the songs of cicadas welcoming dusk into the night.
+Chiang Mai is typically bustling with scooters and foreign tourists sporting loose T-shirts, but the scurry fortunately disappears 15 kilometers southbound on Route 108.
+Hang Dong district is renowned for antiques, wood carvings, and furniture production.
 It’s by no accident that a former furniture designer has given his hometown a different fame, by virtue of his culinary vision.
 The stony path accessorized an obscure secret garden.
 Or rather, Cuisine de Garden.

 Decades ago, Chef Nan arrived in Chiang Mai to work with his mother as a furniture designer.
 Curious about other career challenges, he took Japanese cooking classes then attended Western culinary school.
 After training in a French restaurant, he opened the first Cuisine de Garden.
 A Western bistro at the time, it failed due to his lack of experience.
 Determined, he represented Thailand in an international cooking competition where he excelled in molecular cuisine.
 In 2003, Iron Chef Thailand named him one of the country’s Top Ten Molecular Gastronomy Chefs.